parikh20/CS407-managemit/Adam_Chesak_Log.md

 Week 2: This week I plan to refine some functionality I implemented last week, in particular parts of the UI need to be cleaned up and made more responsive to user input.
 I then plan to shift to implementing parts of the board settings page.
+I also worked on column functionality, adding the ability to add, rename, and delete columns.

 Week 1:
 This week I focused on learning the tools I will be using for the project.
 I have not worked with